 QuotaGuard and Bubble.io Integration Guide

 QuotaGuard Static IPs allow your Bubble.io applications to send outbound traffic through a load-balanced pair of static IP addresses.
-Once set up, you can use QuotaGuard’s IPs to connect to firewalled databases and APIs that require IP allowlisting.
+Once set up, you can use QuotaGuard’s IPs to connect to firewalled APIs and services that require IP allowlisting.

 You do not need QuotaGuard for internal Bubble operations.
 Connections to Bubble’s built-in database, file storage, and internal workflows work without a proxy.
 QuotaGuard is for connecting to external services that require a known, static source IP address.